 How to Hire and Train Bartenders

-A bar or tavern can differentiate themselves from the competition by consistently having the best hiring and training practices.
-However, it also can mean that a new staff member can be totally out of their element in your bar’s establishment.
+Any bar can differentiate themselves from the competition by consistently having the best hiring and training practices.
+However it can also mean that a new staff member can be totally out of their element in your bar’s establishment.
 If you have signature cocktails or specialty seasonal cocktails, teaching the new team member can be a challenge.
 As a result, you need to invest some serious time and energy into your training.
 Even some of the most experienced bartenders can arrive with bad habits.
 A bar owner should have a dedicated training program to ensure their specific needs are met and adhered to.

-There are several things to look for in an interview:
+There are several things to look for in a bartender:

-- Don’t hire someone from a 5 star hotel bar if you are the corner, neighborhood place.
+- Don’t hire someone from a 5 star hotel bar if you operate a casual neighborhood place.
 In reverse, don’t hire a dive bar bartender for your 5 star restaurant or hotel

 - Ask yourself if this person will fit in with the rest of your crew.
 This is important as putting a square peg in a round hole will end up with the person either quitting or being let go because they can’t get along with the others.

 - Give the interviewing bartender a tour of your bar facility.
 Along with showing them the bar area they may potentially be working if hired.
-You could ask them to observe the bar during operating hours to help them get a feel for the customers and the culture of the bar.
-Get some positive or negative feedback for the interviewing bartender.
+In addition, you could ask them to observe the bar during operating hours to help them get a feel for the culture of the bar.
+Finally get some positive or negative feedback for the interviewing bartender.

 So, now you’ve hired the perfect bartender.
 Training your bartender is going to be an essential task in getting what you want out of them.
 Sure, they may have a lot of experience but you don’t want to just throw them behind the bar and have them get after it.

 First things first.
 Who will train the bartender?
 Do you have a “lead” bartender or trainer?
 It is essential that the bartender be trained not only on how you are organized behind the bar but other information pertinent to their employment with your company.